 For the most part, Forest Hill Church cares more about being a Christian church than a Presbyterian church.
+That’s one of the things that draws people from different faith backgrounds to our congregation.
 But there are some great things about being Presbyterian.
 One is the way Presbyterian churches are organized.

 Each church’s governing body is called the Session, and consists of members, called Elders, elected by the congregation for 3- year terms.

 Our Session has 20 members: 19 Elders plus a Clerk of Session to keep track of what’s happening.
 They meet monthly to share concerns, pray, laugh, and try to discern God’s will for the church.

 Our Session has divided the work of Forest Hill into 7 ministry areas:

 - Justice & Mission

 Each ministry is headed by 3 Elders, serving staggered 3-year terms.
 Each year we elect one new Elder for each ministry.